Entity Embedding

 )

-2. Contructs columns transformer by first ordinally encoding all categorical variables.
-Ordinal variables are ordinal encoded because it is the sensible thing.
-Nominal variables are ordinal encoded as an intermediate step before passing through an entity embedding layer
+Contructs columns transformer by first ordinally encoding all categorical variables (ordinal and nominal).
+Nominal variables are ordinal encoded here just as an intermediate step before this is the required input format for entity embedding layers

 Split the brand and region data apart from the rest: